Tissus

 G710 Black

-90cm Versatile woven interfacing made from pure cotton for small panels, blouses and dresses.
-A lighter alternative to G 700.
-Light to medium weight fabrics Fix with a steam iron, 5-6 times gently, step by step without slipping
+90cm Versatile pure cotton woven interfacing for small inserts, blouses and dresses.
+A lighter alternative to G700.
+Light to medium fabrics.
+Fix with a steam iron, 5-6 times gently, step by step without sliding.

 G740 Ecru